hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 }
 ```

-Careful observers will notice another thing going on, an additional
+There is also another element in the pipeline, an extra processing stage
-processing stage which handles and fixes event reoreding that might
+which handles and fixes event reordering that might happen due to
-happen in our parallel processing pipeline.
-It's based on non-public
+parallel processing.
+It's based on non-public classes because future
-classes because future versions of Jet (4.3 most likely) will contain
+versions of Jet (4.3 most likely) will contain generic solutions for
-generic solutions for the reordering problem and then this code will
-no longer be necessary:
+the reordering problem and then this code will no longer be necessary:

 ```java
 package org.example;